María Herrera

 María Herrera Muñoz (born 26 August 1996) is a Spanish motorcycle racer.
+She won 2025 FIM Women's Circuit Racing World Championship after double winning at the final round in Circuito de Jerez.

 Career

 Early career

 Born in Oropesa, Toledo, Herrera was the first female competitor to win a race in the FIM CEV Repsol series, winning the Moto3 race at Motorland Aragón for the Junior Team Estrella Galicia 0,0 squad in 2013.
 She added a second victory later in the season at Circuito de Navarra, and led the championship into the final round at Jerez.
 Ultimately, Herrera retired from the final race, and finished fourth in the championship, thirteen points behind champion Fabio Quartararo.
 Herrera was joined by Quartararo at the Junior Team Estrella Galicia 0,0 squad for the 2014 season.
 Despite recording a victory in the opening round at Jerez, she only finished on the podium twice, and finished eighth in the championship.

 Moto3 World Championship

 While competing in the Spanish championship, Herrera made four guest appearances in the Moto3 World Championship as a wildcard at the Spanish rounds with the Junior Estrella Galicia 0,0 team.
 In 2015 she embarked on a full season Grand Prix campaign, riding alongside compatriot Isaac Viñales in the Husqvarna Factory Laglisse team.
 Herrera's best result was 11th-place at Phillip Island.

-She was included in the provisional entry list for the 2016 Moto3 season, partnering Lorenzo Dalla Porta at Team Laglisse on KTM bikes.
+Herrera was included in the provisional entry list for the 2016 Moto3 season, partnering Lorenzo Dalla Porta at Team Laglisse on KTM bikes.
 However, the team initially withdrew from the championship due to financial issues.
 However, on 1 March, Herrera announced her intention to compete in 2016, with Herrera riding a sole KTM entry; which includes her taking over operations of Team Laglisse and becoming an owner-rider for 2016.

-Maria Herrera was the only female rider in the MotoGP paddock for 2017 with Team AGR, who was running a single bike in both Moto3 and Moto2 series.
+Herrera was the only female rider in the MotoGP paddock for 2017 with Team AGR, who was running a single bike in both Moto3 and Moto2 series.
 She took part in the Moto3 category in 2017.
 She raced in the same Moto3 class the previous year as Owner-Rider on a KTM with team MH6 and in 2015 with Husqvarna Factory Laglisse.